OxfordRSE/website/content/page/about.md

    case studies and as a direct evidence base in developing future business and funding models.
 1. To explore possible business and funding models (based on current practice in other universities) with the goal of filling the software engineering support gap in Oxford.
-1. Development of a business case to support the development of an RSE group within Oxford.
+1. To develop a business case to support the development of an RSE group within Oxford.

-## Ethics Approval

-This project has received research ethics approval by the Computer Science Departmental Research Ethics Committee (Ref No: SSD/CUREC1A CS_C1A_18_003).
+This initial project was successful and has led to the creation of this Research Software Engineering group.